antgel/antgel.org/israel-for-the-perplexed.md

 * "Seize the day", live-for-the-moment approach.
 * Curiosity and interest in outsiders.

-Even the climate is variable, from the green, hilly north, through to the desert in the south.
-No doubt, this is a place of contrasts.
+Even the climate varies, from the green, hilly north to the desert in the south.
+This is a place of contrast.

 ## Places